lilisbeit/Microsoft-Movies-Project/README.md

 2. Does the length of a movie affect its ratings and popularity?
 3. Who are the top actors and directors in the popular genres?

-To measure a film's popularity, I used the product of its average rating and the number of people who rated it.
-To find the most popular genres, I calculated the median popularity value for each genre.
-I discovered that the most popular movie genres among IMDb users are Action, Crime, and Adventure.
+The most popular movie genres among IMDb users are Action, Crime, and Adventure.
 I also analyzed the length of movies in these genres, and found that a longer runtime is correlated with increased popularity.
 I then found the 30 actors and directors who have made the most popular movies in these genres.

 ## Business Problem